hashicorp/terraform-provider-awscc/docs/resources/redshift_scheduled_action.md

 ### Read-Only

 - `id` (String) Uniquely identifies the resource.
-- `next_invocations` (List of Dynamic) List of times when the scheduled action will run.
+- `next_invocations` (List of String) List of times when the scheduled action will run.
 - `state` (String) The state of the scheduled action.

 <a id="nestedatt--target_action"></a>